Two decades of km-resolution satellite-based measurements of the precipitable water vapor above the Atacama Desert: Methodology

 While the level-2 data are gridded at a resolution of 1~km, the grid itself is at an arbitrary orientation dependent upon the scan direction of the satellite during that pass.
 We therefore regridded it onto a new grid with pixels that are 1/110 degree ($\approx 1.01$~km) in extent.
 We note that this operation forced some measurements into the same pixel bin, while others have no data.
 Hence, for each scan, we first averaged the available data for each pixel and then performed a simple bilinear interpolation to fill in the gaps of those empty ones.
 To avoid having misleading data on those days when recorded data was scarce, we decided to apply this interpolation only to those pixels with at least 4 out of the 8 surrounding pixels with original data.

-Having nearly 20 years of MODIS data stored within a readily-accessible {\tt numpy} array, we compare the MODIS PWV values for the bin containing the APEX site to the in-situ APEX radiometer measurements.
+Using nearly 20 years of MODIS data, we compare the MODIS PWV values for the spatial bin containing the APEX site to the in-situ APEX radiometer measurements.
 For this, we separately analyze the {\it Terra} and {\it Aqua} satellite data.
 After determining the scaling between the PWV measurements and any temporal evolution versus the APEX data, we apply these corrections to the original MODIS data.
-Since the measurement values from MODIS should not suffer systematics that depend on position above the Earth, we can in principle apply our inferred corrections for the {\it Aqua} and {\it Terra} 1~km resolution data to that from any dry location across the globe, as long as the conditions are generally $\text{PWV} < 6$~mm.
-APEX does not generally operate when the $\text{PWV}$ exceeds 6~mm.

-Using only the data flagged as useful, reliable and without clouds (see the MODIS atmosphere QA plan for Collection 061, page 18)\footnote{\url{https://modis-images.gsfc.nasa.gov/_docs/QA_Plan_C61_Master_2017_03_15.pdf}}, we find a tight scaling relation between MODIS NIR measurements and the ground-based APEX radiometer measurements.
+PWV values inferred from the APEX radiometer measurements are recorded every minute.
+However, the MODIS data we obtained are stored in files containing values from a five minute interval.
+While it is in principle possible to obtain more accurate information about the timestamp of the MODIS measurement, we instead facilitate comparison by simply averaging the radiometer measurements appropriate for the 5 minute interval of the MODIS file under consideration, as we are not concerned with higher time resolution than this.
+Using only the data flagged as useful, reliable and without clouds (see the MODIS atmosphere QA plan for Collection 061, page 18)\footnote{\url{https://modis-images.gsfc.nasa.gov/_docs/QA_Plan_C61_Master_2017_03_15.pdf}}, we fit a simple, linear scaling relation between MODIS NIR measurements and the ground-based APEX radiometer measurements with an $R^2=0.784$.
 The MODIS data are shown compared to the APEX radiometer values in the upper left panel of Figure \ref{fig:pwv_recal}, with data flagged as useful shown in blue.
 As can be seen in the figure, the slope is not 1:1; rather the space-based MODIS NIR measurements of PWV are systematically higher than the ground-based radiometer ones.
 While it is clear the majority of the data points we excluded fall on the same scaling relation as those included (e.g. the cluster of points at MODIS PWV $<3$~mm and APEX PWV $<2.5$~mm in the leftmost panel of Fig.~\ref{fig:pwv_recal}), the data that were potentially affected by clouds or were otherwise `unreliable' exhibit systematically higher scatter.

 Since the ground-based measurements have been shown to be accurate to within an uncertainty of $<$3\%, we derive and apply a simple slope-intercept scaling relation to correct this:

 Here $\text{PWV}_\text{c}(t)$ is the corrected value for the PWV, $\text{PWV}_\text{m}(t)$ is the measured value, $b(t)$ is the (possibly time-dependent) value for the intercept, and $m(t)$ is the (possibly time-dependent) value for the slope.